AdamElsbury/patternlibrary/DOCUMENTATION.md

 Building from what was found in the research stage of this project in both Carbon and Material frameworks a specification list was created.
 The specification list encompasses all the required components to be designed and developed and what features the documentation site needs.

-The aim of this project is to create a dynamic framework to allow both experienced and new web designers and developers to improve their worklow.
+The aim of this project is to create a dynamic framework to allow both experienced and new web designers and developers to improve their workflow.
 In order to achieve this abstract components need to be completed to allow users to layout web pages and smaller components that can be grouped together to create larger functional elements in accordance with Brad Frost's [Atomic Design](http://atomicdesign.bradfrost.com/chapter-2/ "Atomic design") methodology.

 The specification list can be found below: